What is a School Governor?

 Tracey Parrott, Staff Governor

 Tracey is employed across both schools as the Federation Admin Manager and has been a member of the governing body for the past 4 years.
 She is the elected staff governor.
-Her governor responsibilities include Health and Safety, Governor Training as well as for this year, Maths.
+Her governor responsibilities include Health and Safety & Governor Training.